Matiam0/ArttieF/README.md

 - 👋 Hi, I’m @ArttieF
-- 👀 I’m interested in Reading, Gaming.
+- 👀 I’m interested in reading & gaming.
-- 🌱 I’m currently learning To much.
+- 🌱 I’m currently learning a little.
-- 💞️ I’m looking to collaborate on Tekhne & Tekhne-Server for my minecraft pack
 - 📫 How to reach me ArttieF@gmail.com or ArttieFaust#5850 on Discord